About the League

 The Michigan League for Public Policy is a nonpartisan policy institute dedicated to economic opportunity for all.
 It is the only state-level organization that addresses poverty in a comprehensive way.
 No other organization examines state revenues and expenditures and their impact on low-income people.
 All of the League’s work is done through a race equity lens.

-To foster economic opportunity, independence and security of Michigan’s economically vulnerable population by shaping public policy through objective data-driven research, education and advocacy.
-See YouTube video about the League’s influence, and an interactive presentation about the League.
+To ensure economic security and well-being for all people in Michigan through policy change.
+See video about the League’s influence, and an interactive presentation about the League.

 We are grateful for the support of: